Compact Online Reference Encyclopedia (CORE)

 Looking for information on a specific topic, training, rule, or process?
 Through one search here, you can find the information you need from ICAOS’ white papersadvisory opinions, bylaws, policies, Hearing Officer's Guidetraining modulesrules, helpdesk articles and the bench book.
 All results are cross-referenced with links to make navigation easy and intuitive.

-Displaying 1 - 30 of 30
+Displaying 1 - 30 of 34

-Waiver – means the voluntary relinquishment, in writing, of a known constitutional right or other right, claim or privilege by an offender.
+Waiver – means the voluntary relinquishment, in writing, of a known constitutional right or other right, claim or privilege by a supervised individual.

-(a) An offender applying for interstate supervision shall execute, at the time of application for transfer, a waiver of extradition from any state to which the offender may abscond while under supervision in the receiving state. (b) States that are party…
+(a) A supervised individual applying for interstate supervision shall execute, at the time of application for transfer, a waiver of extradition from any state to which the individual may abscond while under supervision in the receiving state. (b) States…

 There are several ways a state might waive its Eleventh Amendment immunity from suit in federal court.
 First, immunity can be waived by express state law.
 It can also be waived by voluntary participation in a federal program that expressly conditions…

-An offender who absconds from a receiving state is a fugitive from justice.
+A supervised individual who absconds from a receiving state is a fugitive from justice.
 The procedures for returning a fugitive to a demanding state can be affected by the Uniform Extradition and Rendition Act (UERA).
-Under that act, a fugitive may waive all…
+Under that act, a fugitive may waive…

 Whether an offender whose supervision was never transferred and who subsequently absconds supervision is subject to retaking under the terms of the Compact